Posted June 14, 2022

-Good hearing is important for kids to learn and be safe.
+Good hearing is essential for kids to learn and be safe.
 If hearing problems develop and go undetected, kids may struggle to grow and adapt to the world around them.
-Here’s what parents and caregivers should know about hearing loss in children.
+Many parents are concerned about their kids experiencing hearing loss.
+Review five things parents and caregivers should know about kids hearing problems.

-It’s estimated that 2% of American children are born with hearing loss.
-It can occur in one or both ears and can be mild, moderate or severe.
+About two or three of every 1,000 babies born in the United States has abnormal hearing.
+Hearing loss can occur in one or both ears and can be mild, moderate or severe.
 Here are three things to know:

 - Kids with normal hearing at birth may develop hearing loss later on.
 Nearly 15% of kids ages 6 to 19 suffer from temporary or permanent hearing loss.